-4.4 Synthesis
+4.5 Implementation

-The final stage in the development of an embedded system is the synthesis process.
+The model found throughout the modelling phase has to be implemented into hardware and software.
 It is an important notion in a Co-Design approach that there is no continuity problem.
-That is: the steps from model to the synthesis should be all in the design process[35].
+That is: the steps from model to the synthesis should be all in the design process[38].

 In the phase architectural information is taken into account.
-Varea[42] calls this a merger between the IDR with the technology library.
-It is important that the intermediate IDR or specification is not too operational (influenced by the current technology), it will bias the design towards a specific architecture.
+Varea[46] calls this a merger between the IDR and the technology library.
+It is important that the intermediate IDR or specification is not too operational (influenced by the current technology) or it will bias the design towards a specific architecture.
+Steps in the implementation phase include: